nurashi/Algorithms-and-Data-Structures-4/README.md

 #  Graph Algorithms: BFS & Dijkstra

-This assignment implements graph algorithms like Breadth-First Search and Dijkstra using a custom `Vertex` class instead of traditional `Edge` class structure
+This assignment implements graph algorithms like Breadth-First Search and Dijkstra using a custom `Vertex` class.

 ---